3.The library is located in the centre of campus and is open 24/7. There’s seating right outside, where you can get some sun between study sessions.

 Step two: Notify the University

-Please complete our Federal Aid Request Form and ensure you continue to steps three through to five.
+Please notify us with your intention to study with the University of Plymouth and ensure you continue to steps three through to five.

 Once this is received the University will verify the information you have provided.
 Your tuition fees will be confirmed by the Student Financial Support Team.
 The amount you can borrow will be determined by the Cost of Attendance (COA) and this is set by the University.
 We will complete the COA on behalf of the student.